mizq5/odin-recipes/README.md

 # odin-recipes
-Recipe project
-This project shows setting up a repository in GitHub, learning Git commands and basic html as demonstrated in a rudimentary recipes website
+Recipe project shows setting up a repository in GitHub, learning basic Git commands and basic html as demonstrated in a rudimentary recipes website.